-The Georges Mora Foundation is driven by a dynamic group of artists and art lovers, including:
+The Georges Mora Fellowship is driven by a dynamic group of art lovers, including:

 Clive Scott is the General Manager of the Sofitel Melbourne on Collins and Area General Manager – Sofitel Australia and Fiji.
 He has a Diploma in Hotel Management and a Degree in Economics.